chef/supermarket/docs-chef-io/content/supermarket/supermarket_upgrade.md

       ```
       sudo -u supermarket /opt/supermarket/embedded/bin/vacuumdb --all --full -p 15432
       ```
-  1. Back up the PostgreSQL database before upgrading so you can restore the full database to a previous release in the event of a failure.
+  1. Back up the PostgreSQL database before upgrading so you can restore the full database to a previous release in the event of a failure in the upgrade steps below.
       ```bash
       sudo -u supermarket /opt/supermarket/embedded/bin/pg_dumpall -U supermarket -p 15432 > /tmp/supermarket-dump.sql
       ```